SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o path PATH``
 	 *Required*

-	 The path to the parent directory containing the metadata bundles directories
+	 The path to the metadata source to be deployed

 	 Default: src